Study 16: Joy

-Joy comes even if our circumstances are exceptionally difficult, e.g. Paul was in chains in prison when he wrote to the Philippians.
+Joy comes even if our circumstances are exceptionally difficult.
+For example, Paul was in chains in prison when he wrote to the Philippians.
 Philippians 1:12-14; 1 Peter 4:12-13.

 Joy comes by having the mind of Christ.
 Philippians 2:1-5.

-Joy comes by speaking the Word with our mouth, in faith, knowing God is working every circumstance for our good.
+Joy comes by speaking God’s word with our mouth, in faith, knowing that God is working in every circumstance for our good.
 Proverbs 15:23; Jeremiah 15:16.

 Jesus is the fantastic example of the power of joy.